project-spinoza/WordCrowd/README.md

 			max:1000
 		}` </p>
 * <b>sortDescending</b>
-  <p>sortDescending is use to sort our data descendingly.we can enable this by making sortDescending : true</p>
+  <p>sortDescending is use to sort our data descendingly.we can enable this by making  `sortDescending:true`</p>
   <p>default value `sortDescending:false`</p>
 * <b>angles</b>
 <p>Array of angles to which words rotates. angles should be between 0 and 360.</p>